 - Participation in a business case study, examining a real-world scenario

-In the seminar hosted by former Cornell president, Les Garner students considered the “10 Commandments of Leadership” by viewing contrasting leadership styles in the BBC docu-drama “The Last Place on Earth,” chronicling the race to the South Pole between Roald Amundsen (Norway) and Robert Scott (Britain) in 1911.
-After discussing the docu-drama, students met in small groups to identify the objectives and attributes of leadership.
-Tuesday, November 1st, 3:30-5:30 p.m. in Hedges.
+In the seminar hosted by former Cornell president, Les Garner students consider the “10 Commandments of Leadership” by viewing contrasting leadership styles in the BBC docu-drama “The Last Place on Earth,” chronicling the race to the South Pole between Roald Amundsen (Norway) and Robert Scott (Britain) in 1911.
+After discussing the docu-drama, students meet in small groups to identify the objectives and attributes of leadership.

-Panel Discussion and Networking Event with Young Entrepreneurs
+Panel Discussion and Networking Event with Entrepreneurial Leaders

 Chicago Site Visits

-LEADS students will meet with leaders in various fields, participated in an alumni networking event, and visited the following organizations:
+LEADS students will travel to Chicago over block break 7 to meet with leaders in various fields, participate in an alumni networking event, and visit the following organizations: